aspose-html-cloud/aspose-html-cloud-dotnet/docs/DocumentApi.md

 ### HTTP request headers

  - **Content-Type**: application/json
- - **Accept**: multipart/form-data
+ - **Accept**: text/plain, application/json

 <a name="GetDocumentFragmentByXPathByUrl"></a>
 # **GetDocumentFragmentByXPathByUrl**
-> AsposeStreamResponse GetDocumentFragmentByXPathByUrl(sourceUrl, xPath, outFormat)
+> StreamResponse GetDocumentFragmentByXPathByUrl(sourceUrl, xPath, outFormat)

 Return list of HTML fragments matching the specified XPath query - from a Web page by its URL.